rosedu/techblog/_posts/2013-03-18-git-is-the-answer-1.md

 ## I Want To Change This File Silently

-GitHub has an excellent article on [ignoring-files][ignoring files].
+GitHub has an excellent article on [ignoring files][ignoring-files].
 A particular situation is ignoring updates to files that are already in the repository (i.e. they've been previously commited and can't be ignored using .gitignore).

 This kind of situation is part of my repository with letters of recommendation.
 I'm using a Makefile for compiling out a letter and have isolated in it some variables: